What an ATS Actually Does

 Remote Roles Raise the Bar

 Everything above applies to every role.
-But remote positions add a layer on top.
+Remote positions are different.

-A typical in-office role attracts 50 to 100 applicants.
-A remote role with the same salary and requirements attracts 300 to 500 or more — because the geographic constraint is removed.
-Companies hiring for remote roles know this and calibrate their ATS accordingly.
-The keyword match threshold is often higher, and the amount of human review that happens after the filter is lower, simply because the volume is unmanageable otherwise.
+An in-office role gets 50 to 100 applicants.
+A remote role with the same salary and requirements gets 300 to 500.
+Geography is gone.
+Companies know this and set their ATS thresholds higher.
+Less human review happens after the filter because the volume is impossible to handle.

-If you're applying primarily to remote roles, the margin for error is smaller.
-A resume that might squeak through the filter at 62% for an in-office role won't survive the same filter at a company getting 400 applications for a remote position.
+If you're applying mostly to remote roles, there's less margin for error.
+A resume that barely passes at 62% for an office role won't survive for a remote position getting 400 applications.

 Tools That Help

-You can do the keyword analysis manually — it takes about 20 to 30 minutes per application done properly.
-For a serious job search where you're applying to 5 to 10 roles per week, that's 2 to 5 hours weekly on resume tailoring alone.
+You can do the keyword analysis manually — about 20 to 30 minutes per application.
+Apply to 5 to 10 roles a week and you're looking at 2 to 5 hours weekly just on tailoring.

-I built SkillSync to reduce that to under 60 seconds.
-Paste any job description and your resume.
+I built SkillSync to cut that to under 60 seconds.
+Paste the job description and your resume.
 You get:

 • A match score from 0 to 100 against that specific job description